FOUNDATION FOR ORGANIC & RURAL DEVELOPMENT

 WELCOME TO FOUNDATION FOR ORGANIC & RURAL DEVELOPMENT

 To feed the growing Indian population in early 1960’s, there was urgent need to increase productivity of food grains, for which besides introduction of new high yielding varieties, external input like chemical fertilizers, insecticides, and pesticides were used indiscriminately.
 This package of practice gave birth to the so-called “GREEN REVOLUTION”.
-Of course as a result of this green revolution, India could increase the production manifold i.e. against a food grain production of 50.82 million Tons during 1950-51, we are able to brought our production to 315.6 million tonnes during 2021-22 and it is estimated to be 330.5 million tonnes during 2022-23.
-To achieve this production level, India consumed a big amount of fertilizers which is evident from the fact that against a consumption of 3.05 Lakh MT of NPK during 1959-60, the consumption increased to 63.94 million MT during 2021-2022.
-Similarly as per the data of FAO, India utilized around 58160 tonnes of pesticide in 2018.
+Of course as a result of this green revolution, India could increase the production manifold i.e. against a food grain production of 50.82 million Tons during 1950-51; we are now producing more than 332 million tons (2023-24).

 LATEST NEWS